CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: Experiments and Evaluation

-Fig.~\ref{Fig:merci}(a) presents the test results of DLRM inference in various memory mixing scenarios.
-One can see that the system performance improves 29\% and 16\% separately when using a 50\%:50\% mix of DDR-L and DDR-R/CXL-HDM in comparison to the 100\% DDR-L case.
-This is because interleaved memory can effectively expand the bandwidth of the existing DDR memory, thereby increasing the overall system's QPS.
-When using a 50\%:50\% mix of DDR-L and CXL HDM, the QPS of the system is lower than the QPS achieved with a 50\%:50\% mix of DDR-L and DDR-R. This can be explained by the fact that the emulated CXL memory using remote DDR5 offers a relatively higher performance considering the combined effects of both latency and bandwidth when compared to the CXL memory.
+Fig.~\ref{fig:merci}(a) presents the test results of DLRM inference in various memory mixing scenarios.
+One can see that the system performance improves by 39\% and 60\% respectively, when using a 50\%:50\% mix of DDR-L and DDR-R/CXL-HDM compared to the 100\% DDR-L case.
+This is because interleaved memory can effectively utilize the bandwidth of multiple memory devices, thereby increasing the overall system QPS.
+When using a 50\%:50\% mix of DDR-L and CXL HDM, the QPS of the system is higher than the QPS achieved with a 50\%:50\% mix of DDR-L and DDR-R. This improvement stems from the superior bandwidth of CXL-ASIC memory over DDR-R. Notably, CXL-DMSim produced simulation results consistent with real hardware observations, demonstrating its capability to accurately model the characteristics of CXL memory devices.
+To gain deeper insights into the root causes of bandwidth expansion in interleaved memory, we analyzed detailed statistics collected from the simulator.
+In Fig.~\ref{fig:merci}(b), the metric \emph{llc.AvgMissLat} measures the average LLC miss latency, \emph{dram.avgMemAccLat} represents the average memory access latency per DRAM burst, and \emph{dram.avgQLat} quantifies the average queuing latency per DRAM burst in DDR memory.
+Note that in the CXL-ASIC exclusive configuration, there is no DDR traffic; thus, both \emph{dram.avgMemAccLat} and \emph{dram.avgQLat} are zero.
+The statistical results demonstrate that the interleaved DDR and CXL memory configuration consistently exhibited the lowest latency across all metrics.
+This improvement is primarily due to CXL memory offloading half of the memory traffic, significantly reducing queuing delays and access contention.
+Consequently, this configuration achieved the lowest LLC average miss latency.

-The simulation results on CXL-DMSim suggest a similar phenomenon, despite the QPS is slightly lower than its counterpart on real hardware.
-The variation can be attributed to the fact that the X86O3CPU model we used on CXL-DMSim cannot absolutely match today's advanced Xeon CPU.
-We further analyzed the root causes of the phenomenon using detailed output statistics of the simulator.
-In Fig.\ref{Fig:merci}(b), the metric \emph{dram.avgQLat} represents the average queue latency per DRAM burst for the DDR memory, whereas \emph{dram.avgMemAccLat} is the average memory access latency per DRAM burst. \emph{l3cache.overallAvgMissLatency} measures the average cache miss latency.
-The statistics reveal that hybrid DDR and CXL memories deliver the lowest latency across all metrics, due to reduced queuing delays and access contention.
-Note that in the CXL-ASIC exclusive configuration, there is no DDR DRAM traffic; thus \emph{dram.avgMemAccLat} and \emph{dram.avgQLat} are both 0.
+\begin{mdframed}[style=MyFrame] {\textbf{Key takeaways:} CXL memory arises with benefits of on-demand expanding system memory capacity and bandwidth, which greatly boost the performance of applications that are memory capacity-bound and/or bandwidth-bound.} \end{mdframed}